 As a professional, I specialize in PR writing, copy editing and proofreading (books, manuals, essays, and academic research papers), social media marketing, translation, customer service, and teaching English as a Second Language (ESL) online.
-As a PR professional, among the brands I have handled while working for some of the country’s top PR firms were Apple, P&G Pampers, Pfizer, Globe, Playtex, Tupperware, Johnson&Johnson, and more.
+As a PR professional, among the brands I have worked with alongside two of the country’s top PR firms, were Apple, P&G Pampers, Pfizer, Globe, Playtex, Tupperware, Johnson&Johnson, and more.

 And, since I have this blog, I suppose that makes me a blogger too, though I never really considered myself one until recently.
 I was content at being a PR and SEO Writer, and blogging only for myself (and some imaginary friend).
 It was through the help and encouragement of one of my blogger friends that I started getting invited to certain events as a guest mommy blogger.
 There’s still a lot that I need to learn about professional blogging, though.

 Why I blog

 Don’t be surprised then if some of the stories you’ll find here, especially those dated years ago, are supercharged with emotions–both positive and negative.
 By making this blog public, however, I hope to connect with like-minded individuals, learn from others, and inspire, especially my fellow SAHMs and OFW wives (without a helper), who tend to take life rather seriously (like I did), in any way I could, with my own stories.

 What I blog about